Activities and Sports

-But the year doesn’t end there.
-Some 400 activities are planned over the coming months, including kick-boxing, fencing, Brazilian jiu-jitsu, tennis, cycling, swimming, running and windsurfing.
+Some 400 activities are planned over the coming months.
+Among them are kick-boxing, fencing, Brazilian jiu-jitsu, tennis, cycling, swimming, running and windsurfing.
 In short, something for everyone, including people with disabilities.

 A highlight will be the arrival of the Tour de France in Marseille on 22 July, with a 23 km / 14 mile individual time trial beginning and ending in the Vélodrome.

 The penultimate stage of the famous race before the finale in Paris, it will take cyclists along the Corniche JF Kennedy, round the Old Port to the MuCEM then up the steep hill to Notre Dame de la Garde.

 It has been promised that entry to the Vélodrome will be free for this occasion, though a system of applying for tickets in advance is likely to be in place.
 Watch this space for details as they emerge.
 And click here to read more about cycling in Provence.